Eva Gevorgyan: Biography

 Eva Gevorgyan was born in Moscow.
 She is a piano student at the Tchaikovsky Moscow State Conservatory in the class of Natalia Trull and also at Reina Sofia School of Music in class of Stanislav Ioudenitch.
 She is a scholarship holder of the International Academy of Music in Liechtenstein.
 She perfected her skills at the International Piano Academy “Lago di Como” in Italy under the supervision of Stanislav Ioudenitch, William Grant Naboré and Dmitri Bashkirov.
 She participated in master classes conducted, among others, by Paul Badura-Skoda, Pavel Gililov, Grigory Gruzman, Piotr Paleczny, and Boris Petrushansky.

 She has performed at numerous festivals, including Verbier Festival, the International Chopin Festival in Duszniki-Zdrój or Music Fest Perugia.
 She has collaborated with many ensembles, such as the Mariinsky Theater Orchestra, The Dallas Symphony Orchestra, The Russian National Orchestra, and conductors, including Valery Gergiev, Vladimir Spivakov, Vasily Petrenko and Lawrence Foster.

-In 2021, she was a finalist and a special prize winner at the XVIII International Chopin Piano Competition.
+In 2021, she was a finalist at the XVIII International Chopin Piano Competition.
+She received the prize for the youngest female finalist in the Competition which is an extra-statutory prize.